-ABOUT THE SOCIETY ...
+ABOUT THE ORGANISATION ...

 Areas of Operation

 Too often people with mental disabilities are denied the appropriate education and work opportunities and are socially side-lined, abused and exploited.
-The Society strives to help them to overcome the obstacles that deny them the appropriate opportunity to reach their full potential.
+The organisation strives to help them to overcome the obstacles that deny them the appropriate opportunity to reach their full potential.

 1. To work with the community to achieve the highest possible level of mental health for all by: